 There is no simple answer to this question, and no one can decide for you.
 However, I suggest considering two primary concerns as you make your choice: your available resources and your cat’s quality of life.

-As mentioned above, cats with chronic kidney disease can survive for years with treatment.
+As mentioned, cats with chronic kidney disease can survive for years with treatment.
 Even once they enter kidney failure, aggressive treatment may be able to prolong your cat’s life even further.
-However, these treatments can take a toll on your finances, time, and emotions.
+However, the treatments can take a toll on your finances, time, and emotions.

 Your Cat’s Quality of Life

-Even if you have unlimited resources, your cat’s quality of life should be the most important indicator of when it’s time to euthanize.
-Determining when quality of life reaches the point of no return will be different for every cat and every person.
-At its simplest, ask yourself whether your cat is having more good days than bad; living or merely existing
+Even if you have unlimited resources, your cat’s quality of life should be the most important indicator of when to euthanize.
+Determining when their quality of life reaches the point of no return will be different for every cat and every person.
+At its simplest, ask yourself whether your cat is having more good days than bad.

 If you prefer a more “data-driven” way to determine your cat’s status, various quality-of-life scales for pets are available (click here for one example).
-Essentially, these scales ask you to rank your cat’s daily life on a scale of 1-10.
-For example, is your cat pain-free, clean, still eating, responsive, and able to move around on its own?
+Essentially, the scales ask you to rank your cat’s daily life on a scale of 1-10.
+For example, is your cat pain-free, clean, still eating, responsive, and able to move around independently?